 I bought them from Amazon at a friend’s suggestion and crossed my fingers it wasn’t a mistake because they come in a bulk order of six packages.

 We have been very pleased!
 And after the batch I made this week, we’re down to our last package.

-It’s delicious as a spice cake with the basic directions on the packaged, however it’s easy to tweak.
-We’ve made apple, pumpkin and carrot varieties with it, as well.
+It’s delicious just as a spice cake with the basic directions on the package, however, it’s easy to tweak.
+We’ve made apple, pumpkin, and carrot varieties with it, as well.

 I typically use extra virgin olive oil in all of my baking, but I subbed coconut oil on this latest batch.
 It was a good switch!
-They came out moist and delicous!
+They came out moist and delicious!

 I made a dozen muffins and then had enough batter left for four jumbo muffins.
 Really jumbo.

 I frosted one of the jumbos with store-bought vanilla icing we happened to have in the pantry for myself.
 I’ve had a rough time of it with the food allergies and wanted a treat.
 Then I added a good amount of sprinkles.
 Fancy, sparkly sprinkles.